 Knowing that you want to try a plant-based diet and doing it are two separate things.
 Many people feel overwhelmed because they’re not sure how or where to begin.
 It doesn’t have to be hard to put more plants and grains on your table, though.
 In fact, becoming a plant-based eater can be easy and incredibly tasty.

 If you’re starting out, make a list of all the plants you enjoy.
 These can include produce, seeds, nuts and grains.
 Be as expansive as possible with your list.
 You’ll start to see that you have a long list of possibilities for future meal ingredients.

 Next, investigate plant-based recipes online and find ways to add spice and flavor to plants.
 A great idea is to use tamari and other vegan soy sauces for marinades, cooking and dipping.
-Remember, authentically produced soy sauce, like San-J Tamari Soy Sauce, is certified vegan and it contains zero animal products or by-products.
+Remember, you can find authentically produced soy sauce, like San-J Tamari Soy Sauce, that is certified vegan and it contains zero animal products or by-products.
 Plus, it tastes terrific, so you’ll always feel satisfied.

 Remember that it’s OK to start small.
 You should only make changes that excite you and are sustainable for your lifestyle.
 When you begin your journey, try incorporating an additional serving of plant-based foods in every meal or swap your typical dinners for plant-based options three or four times throughout the week.
 Experiment with what works and what you like best, and you’ll soon be on track.